 Fees quoted are per annum and are subject to an annual increase.

-- BTEC Level 3 Extended Diploma D*D*D in a related subject (Applicants without A-level English will be required to submit a written sample of work on request).
+- BTEC Level 3 Extended Diploma DDD in a related subject plus A-level English at grade B. (Applicants without A-level English will be required to submit a written sample of work on request).

-- BTEC Level 3 Diploma D*D in a related subject with an A-Level in English, Theatre Studies, Drama or Performing Arts at grade A.
+- BTEC Level 3 Diploma DD in a related subject with an A-Level in English Literature or English Language and Literature combined at grade B.

-- BTEC Level 3 Subsidiary Diploma D in a related subject with A-Levels grade AA including English and Theatre Studies, Drama or Performing Arts.
+- BTEC Level 3 Subsidiary Diploma D in any subject with A-Levels grades BB including English Literature or English Language and Literature combined.